QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

-The graph below shows more clearly that, when we hold the threshold :math:`c` fixed, the probability of detection monotonically increases in :math:`t` and that the probability of a false alarm goes in the opposite way.
+The graph below shows more clearly that, when we hold the threshold :math:`c` fixed, the probability of detection monotonically increases in :math:`t` and that the probability of a false alarm moves in the opposite direction.

 .. code-block:: python3